weiezhang/weiezhang.github.io/_pages/supervision.md

 - Lauren Yvette Taylor (PhD), The University of Adelaide (co-supervision).
 Started in February 2023
 - Haojie Zhuang (PhD), The University of Adelaide (principal supervision).
 Started in October 2021
 - Xinyue Fang (PhD), The University of Adelaide (co-supervision).
 Started in October 2021
-- Munazza Zaib (MRes + PhD), Macquarie University (co-supervision), MRes+PhD, Started in Jan 2019

 ## Completed Supervision
+- Munazza Zaib (MRes + PhD), Macquarie University (co-supervision).
+Thesis submitted in Jan 2024, first job as PostDoc in Monash University
 - Congbo Ma (PhD), The University of Adelaide (principal supervision).
 Awarded in Feb 2024, first job as PostDoc in Macquarie University
 -  Ahoud Abdultahmn F Alhazmi (PhD), Macquarie University (co-supervision).
 Awarded in February 2023, first job as an academic at Umm AI-Qura University
 - Sarah Ali Siddiqui (PhD), Macquarie University (co-supervision).
 Awarded in Nov 2022, first job as a CSIRO Data61 PostDoc Fellow
 - Guanhua Wang (PhD), University of Adelaide (co-supervision).
-Awarded in September 2022, first job as research associate at AIML
+Awarded in September 2022, first job as a research associate at AIML
 - Abdulwahab Mohammed M Aljubairy (PhD), Macquarie University (co-supervision).
 Awarded in Nov 2022, first job as a CSIRO Data61 PostDoc Fellow
 - Zawar Hussain (PhD), Macquarie University (co-supervision).
 Awarded in Jan 2022, first job as a PostDoc at UNSW
 - Salma Abdalla (PhD), Macquarie University (co-supervision).
 Awarded in Oct 2021, first job at TCS